 2. Make him feel youthful.
 You’ll notice that I chose the word “youthful” instead of “young.”
 That’s because even a very elderly person can have a youthful spirit and a youthful zest for life.
 It’s all in the twinkle of the eye.
 So look for new adventures and break out of your comfort zone—because if not now, when?
 Very importantly, don’t neglect your sex life.
 No, you won’t be swinging from any chandeliers, but there’s nothing stopping you from pushing your boundaries a bit in the bedroom and keeping your husband feeling like a man in his prime… at least when it comes to pleasing his wife.

 3. Make him feel like he’s lucky to have you.
 This is a big one.
 Really big.
 Maybe the biggest.
 Why?
-Because when it comes to those marriage-damaging and self-focused midlife crises that I mentioned earlier, if often happens that man begins to take his wife for granted.
+Because when it comes to those marriage-damaging and self-focused midlife crises that I mentioned earlier, it often happens that a man begins to take his wife for granted.
 This can make it easy for him to descend into the kind of behavior that can cause real problems, including rewriting your history and being unfaithful.
 So make him realize just how lucky he is to have you.
 This doesn’t mean thinking too highly of yourself or behaving like a diva, it just means being the type of wife, and woman, that no man would risk losing.

 Because this article, and my approach, isn’t just about helping your husband—it’s actually a lot more about helping you dodge the type of male midlife crisis that can do damage to your marriage and to your sense of security, well-being and dignity.